-- Access to employment postings via Elon Law’s online system, the Elon Law Career Network (Symplicity); and
+- Access to employment postings via Elon Law’s online recruiting system, the Elon Law Career Network; and

 - Access to general career and employer information in the Office of Career & Student Development’s Resources Library.

-- The 3L student or alumnus must indicate in his or her cover letter(s) to any employer(s) that the job listing was received from the Elon Law Office of Career & Student Development through a reciprocal agreement between the student’s or alumnus’ law school.
+- The 3L student or alumnus must indicate in their cover letter(s) to any employer(s) that the job listing was received from the Elon Law Office of Career & Student Development through a reciprocal agreement between the student’s or alumnus’ law school.
 Failure to do so will result in immediate revocation of reciprocity privileges.